Tourism Ireland to increase spending amid Brexit concerns

 A couple enjoy the view over the Upper Lake from the Spink Trail in Glendalough, Co Wicklow.
 Photograph: Getty Images

-Tourism Ireland is to increase its spending by €10 million to €45 million next year and launch its first new global advertising campaign in seven years as potential storm clouds gather above the sector.
+Tourism Ireland is to increase its spending by €10 million to €45 million next year and mount its first new global advertising campaign in seven years.

 Faced with the combined threats of a no-deal Brexit, a significantly weaker sterling and a 4.5 per cent jump in the VAT rate which applies to the hospitality trade, the tourism body said it would be looking to strengthen its marketing programmes in the months ahead.